 Through new plays and reworked classics, drama education and outreach, and intimacy coaching, we ask our patrons to question what we believe and whether those beliefs fuel actions that cause harm to ourselves or others.

 Who We Are

-Ryan Cupello is a New York City-based actor, director, producer, and social activist.
+Ryan Cupello is a New York City-based actor, director, producer.
 He holds an MFA from the American Repertory Theater at Harvard University.
 He holds a Certificate in Acting from the world-renowned Moscow Art Theatre in Russia and has studied at the Ludwik Solski Academy for the Dramatic Arts in Kraków, Poland.
 He has performed professionally in NYC, Boston, Moscow, and in the National Tours of Fiddler on the Roof and Dirty Dancing.
 He has produced and directed in Boston, Buffalo, and NYC.
 He helped create PlayOnline: an online reading series for Soho Shakespeare Company for which he directed a reading of The Tempest starring Jack Wetherall (Showtime’s Queer as Folk).